 - Traumatic Brain Injury: Not always fatal and happens with the impact of the body at the time of collision.

 - Thoracic Spine Injury: (Whiplash) This injury is not necessarily fatal, but it often results in paralysis.
 It comes from the body being thrown forward where the spine in the neck is stretched and then violently compressed when thrown back into the seat.

 - Broken Bones: Skull fractures, facial bones, ribs and extremities such as wrists, ankles legs.

 What Should I do if I’m Injured in a Head-on Collision?

 If you are injured in a head-on collision, your number one priority is the get safe and then address immediate medical needs.
-After that, if you are able, make sure to get as much information as possible taking pictures if you have your phone or other camera with you.
+After that, if you are able, make sure to get as much information as possible taking pictures if you have your phone or another camera with you.

 Sooner or later, the focus will shift to who was at fault once the financial losses began mounting.
-At this point it is best to talk to a professional who can advise you on the law and to evaluate your case.
+At this point, it is best to talk to a professional who can advise you on the law and to evaluate your case.
 Don’t be fooled by the insurance agent as they have their own interests.